arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ### Bluetooth® Low Energy

 To use the Bluetooth® Low Energy feature, you will need to download the **ArduinoBLE** library in the Arduino IDE.
-Go into the **library manager** and search for **ArduinoBLE**. if you can't find it, try sorting by official libraries published by Arduino.
+Go into the **library manager** and search for **ArduinoBLE**.
+If you can't find it, try sorting by official libraries published by Arduino.
 Once the ArduinoBLE library is installed, let's try and run a simple example that scans for other Bluetooth® devices within range.
 The sketch will print the addresses of near devices as well as the local name and the advertised service UUIDs, if present.
 The example can be found under **File > Examples > ArduinoBLE > Central**, the sketch is called **Scan**.
 When the sketch is running on the Opta™, the output on the serial monitor should look something like the image below.

 ![Bluetooth® sketch running on the Opta™](assets/opta-ble.svg)